mjhosseini/open_contextual_link_pred/README.md

     python modeling/run_contextual_link_pred.py --model_type bert --model_name_or_path models/CNCE_lr_5e-4_ctx_lr_ratio_1e-2_bsz_64_entity_pair_split/checkpoint-631000 --do_build_entgraphs --do_lower_case --input_path data/news_bert_input.json --trels_folder data/typed_rels --all_triples_path data/NS_epair_split/ --use_only_training_data_to_build_entgraphs --max_seq_length 40 --entgraph_dir entgraphs_AUG_CNCE_MC_fill_100_bsz512_alpha_.5_entity_pair_split_only_train

-The above code has two differences with the previous entailment graph:
+The above command has two differences with the previous command to build entailment graphs:

 A. using entity-pairs splits as we are going to use the entailment graphs for the contextual link prediction task (so we cannot use the entailment graphs from the random triple mentions split).